 Should My Summer Camp Advertise in September & October?

 As visiting day approaches and camp starts winding down, I get asked one question A LOT by my clients.
 “Now that summer is over, can I take a break from advertising?”
 Is it really worth spending money on ads in September and October?
-The answer is (obviously) a resounding yes, but I wanted to include some background on why we think it is so important.
+The answer is (obviously) a resounding yes, but I wanted to explain why we think it is so important.

-Don’t Lose Momentum– Summer is the most important marketing time of the year.
-You create daily content for social media, you include videos and high-quality photos, you have A LOT of attention on your platforms.
+Summer is the most important marketing time of the year.
+You create daily content for social media, you include videos and high-quality photos, and you have A LOT of attention on your platforms.
 Then summer ends and many camps take a break and lose all of the great marketing momentum they had.
 DO NOT lose momentum.
 Keep advertising, keep posting and keep showcasing what makes your summer camp unique.
-Even as we head into back to school, summer is still very top of mind.
-If you fall of the face of advertising and social media, you will fall off the radar of your camp parent.
+Even as we head back into school, summer is still very top of mind.
+If you fall off the face of advertising and social media, you will fall off the radar of your camp parent.
 Advertising success is all about exposure and frequency.
 You must keep frequency up to stay relevant with potential customers.

 These are just a few of the reasons to continue advertising in September and October.
 It is not worth saving a little bit of budget to miss out on huge marketing success and camper enrollments.